|Project lead||Steve Braund & Hannah Waldron|

-Steve and Hannah worked with a team of authorial illustration students who collaborated with participants of social services organisation and mental health care provider Chaos Group in the co-creation process, whereby the aims were to communicate the journey of those experiencing mental health issues and the efficacy of illustration in promoting wellbeing.
+Stephen Braund and Hannah Waldron worked with a team of authorial illustration students who collaborated with participants of social services organisation and mental health care provider Chaos Group in the co-creation process, whereby the aims were to communicate the journey of those experiencing mental health issues and the efficacy of illustration in promoting wellbeing.

 Outcomes & outputs